ShoCremers/DL_project/docs/README.md

 Written by Akshit Gupta and Sho Cremers

 In this blog, we will go over deep learning-based RNNs (specifically LSTMs) to forecast day-ahead electricity prices in the context of power markets.
 The work is mainly based on the approach highlighted in [1] and uses publicly available real-world datasets for weather and electricity prices for training and evaluation.
 Our results show that RNNs (bidirectional LSTMs) are a powerful tool for forecasting electrical prices with quantifiable uncertainties.
 In doing so, we were successfully able to replicate the results of [1], albeit on a different dataset.
 All our code is open sourced and available on Github.
+All our code is open-sourced and available on Github.

+All our code is open source and available on Github [here](https://github.com/ShoCremers/DL_project).

 ## Motivation (The who, what and why?)

 In the modern world, electricity is a tradable quantity.
 The central authority regulates power grids in most countries to ensure transparency in the power markets.
 Since electricity storage is still costly, a balance between supply (generation at source) and demand (consumption at the sink) is desired in power grids.
 Due to these constraints, electricity generators and consumers (hereon, called energy actors as per [1]) submit pricing bids to the central authority at a fixed particular time of the day based on their multi-step ahead probabilistic forecasts to maximise their return on investment.
 These electricity prices are dependent on a large number of extrinsic factors such as renewable energy generation, weather conditions, and the season of the year.

-For those interested, an in-depth explanation of these concepts is given here.
+For those interested, an in-depth explanation of these concepts is given [here](https://www.cmegroup.com/education/courses/introduction-to-power/understanding-basics-of-the-power-market0.html).
 | ![Prediction Horizon](./images/predictionHorizon.png?raw=true) |
 |:--:|
 | *Prediction Horizon of Interest [1] * |

 So, this work caters to the energy actors ("who") as described in the preceding paragraph who want accurate electricity pricing ("what) in power grids a day in advance from a model in order to maximise their RoI ("why").

 ## Theory ( The How?
 P1)
-Being almost a trillion-dollar industry, [2] introduced only a few decades ago, naturally, few million smart people in the world have come up with various ways to get the most accurate pricing forecasts.
+Being almost a trillion-dollar industry [2], introduced only a few decades ago, naturally, few million smart people in the world have come up with various ways to get the most accurate pricing forecasts.
 Some of the earlier and current works in this domain, such as ARMA (Autoregressive Moving Average), ARIMA (Auto Regressive Integrated Moving Average), Markov chains, etc., rely heavily on mathematical modelling but do not consider the uncertainty associated with various extrinsic factors.
 However, our focus here is to consider this problem first as a black box and then apply the most intelligible tool (Deep Learning-based RNNs) to solve it.
 In the context of RNNs, LSTM models are designed to select and propagate the most relevant contextual information automatically and are more flexible than concrete mathematical models of predefined complexity.

 #### RNNs and LSTMs
 In the field of Deep Learning (DL), Recurrent neural networks are well known to learn from time-series data when the dataset is large enough.
 However, traditional RNNs are known to suffer from vanishing and exploding gradients, preventing them from modelling time dependencies that are more than a few steps long.
 Further, RNNs process the inputs in sequential order and ignore the information from time steps in the future.
 In order to tackle these two problems, bidirectional Long Short Term Memory (BLSTMs, a type of RNNs) are used to remember the sequential pattern of interest over these arbitrary long time intervals along with support for exploiting information over the whole temporal horizon.
 Thus, making them an apt choice for the problem at hand.
 Bi-directional RNNs can be considered as having two separate layers.
 The forward layer takes inputs in the given order.
 The backward layer takes the inputs in the reversed order.
 Then, both of these layers are connected to the output layer.
-Speech recognition tasks have found it beneficial to include both directions in their models since words can be better recognized using the whole sentence rather than just previous words.
-Hence, our intution is that, in addtion to past weather and day-ahead prices giving an indication of future day ahead electricity prices, future weather and day-ahead prices can also help to model the past day-ahead prices.
-The image below is the visualization of a bidirectional RNN.
+Speech recognition tasks have found it beneficial to include both directions in their models since words can be better recognised using the whole sentence rather than just previous words.
+Hence, our intuition is that, in addition to past weather and day-ahead prices giving an indication of future day ahead electricity prices, future weather and day-ahead prices can also help to model the past day-ahead prices.
+The image below is the visualisation of a bidirectional RNN.

 | ![BRNN](./images/BRNN.png?raw=true) |
 |:--:|